AvanzaBank/ymer/README.md

 * Convert between space object form and bson (MongoDB) form using the `MongoConverter` abstraction
 * Create the target `com.mongodb.DB` instance using the `MongoDBFactory` abstraction

 A `SpaceDataSource` and `SpaceSynchronizationEndpoint` is created using an `YmerFactory`.
-In addition to a `MongoConverter` and a `MongoDBFactory` instance you also have to provide a collection of `MirroredObjectDefinition`s to define what set of space objects are intended to be persisted in MongoDB.
+In addition to a `MongoConverter` and a `MongoDBFactory` instance you also have to provide a collection of `MirroredObjectDefinition's` to define what set of space objects are intended to be persisted in MongoDB.
 You might use the `YmerFactory` directly from your spring configuration (xml or java configuration), or you might implement an application specific factory for a `SpaceDataSource` and `SpaceSynchronizationEndpoint` which the following example illustrates:

 ## Example
-This example shows how use Ymer to create an application specific factory for a SpaceDataSource and SpaceSynchronizationEndpoint.
+This example shows how use Ymer to create an application specific factory for a `SpaceDataSource` and `SpaceSynchronizationEndpoint`.
 In the example all objects of type `SpaceFruit` will be persisted in MongoDB using Ymer.

-### Application specific factory
+#### Application specific factory
 ```java
 public class ExampleMirrorFactory {